Kiron Sinha: South India, Rajasthan, Lahore, Santiniketan

 Upon his return to India in early 1938, Sinha was employed as an art teacher by K. Sankara Menon at Rukmini Devi's institution, the Kalakshetra Foundation.
 In 1939, he was appointed art master at Vidyodaya Schools, where he designed costumes for school performances and created the school crest that continues to be in use.

 During his time at Kalakshetra, Sinha met the Vienna-born artist and art teacher Gertrude Hirsch (15 June 1911 – 5 September 2011), who was then teaching at the Annie Besant Memorial School.
 They were married in June 1939, despite objections from Sinha's father, but with the blessing of Rabindranath Tagore.

 In 1941, Sinha left teaching to work as a full-time independent artist.
 His paintings from this period included South Indian Restaurant, Collecting Mushrooms, Gallery Tamil Women, Catching Sea Crabs, and Third Class Passengers.
-From February to April 1942, he collaborated with Gertrude Hirsch to produce a pair of murals for the Students' Common Room at Women's Christian College, Chennai.
-These murals remain in place.
+From February to April 1942, he collaborated with Gertrude to produce a pair of murals for the Students' Common Room at the Women's Christian College, Chennai.
+These murals remain in place today.

-While Sinha continued to work as an independent artist, Gertrude held various jobs across India to support the family and his artistic pursuits.
+Whilst Sinha continued to work as an independent artist, Gertrude held various jobs across India to support the family and his artistic pursuits.
 At each location, Sinha accompanied her, documenting aspects of the environment and everyday life through his art.
 Sinha described Gertrude not only as his wife and financial supporter but also as his most important artistic influence, referring to her as "my inspiration, my muse, my most important teacher and the love of my life".

 In early 1943, the couple travelled and worked in Rajasthan, where Sinha painted Jodhpur Women and Udaipur Women.
 By January 1944, they were living in Lahore, where Gertrude had taken up a post as Lecturer of Art at the University of the Punjab's Fine Arts Department.
 During this period, Sinha painted Old Mali and Monsoon Canal.

 The couple's only child, Kamona (nicknamed Bulbul), was born in June 1945 in Mussoorie.
 Following her birth, the family decided to settle permanently and purchased land in Santiniketan in 1947.
 For the first two years of Kamona's life, the family moved between Lahore and Santiniketan, as Gertrude continued in her post while Sinha oversaw the design and construction of their home in Santiniketan.

 In 1946, Sinha was elected an ordinary member of Visva-Bharati.

 Shillong, 1948–1950

-From 1948 to 1950, the couple lived in Shillong, Assam (now in Meghalaya), where Gertrude held a government-funded post as Industrial Art Expert under Thomas Hayley, Secretary and Director of Rural Development to the Government of Assam.
+From 1949 to 1951, the couple lived in Shillong, Assam (now in Meghalaya), where Gertrude held a government-funded post as Industrial Art Expert under Thomas Hayley, Secretary and Director of Rural Development to the Government of Assam.
 During this period, they became close friends with the local artist Asu Dev and his wife, Bela.
 The artists collaborated on various projects, including the design and production of woodblocks.

 After Sinha and Gertrude settled in Santiniketan, they continued to design and carve woodblocks for many years.
 Gertrude used these blocks to create printed textiles such as wall hangings, household items, and garments, which became highly sought after.